projectara/greybus-spec/source/control.rst

 perform a handshake with the peer interface.
 Once the connection has been established between the destination and its peer, the destination will reply to the source with the status of the request.

+..
+This doesn't apply to ES1
+   - Jean

 Greybus Control Connect Peer Request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^